-Summarizing, a minimalistic program running a MIKE HYDRO Basin engine simulation would contain only three real code lines, besides the namespace and class definition and other minimum required code:
+Summarizing, a minimalistic program running a MIKE HYDRO Basin engine simulation would contain only three real code lines, besides the namespace and class definition and other minimal required code:

 '''

 using System;

 using DHI.MikeBasin.Engine;

+using DHI.Mike.Install;

 namespace ConsoleApplication1

 {

 class Program

 {

+if (!MikeImport.SetupLatest(MikeProducts.MikeCore))

+throw new Exception("Cannot find a MIKE installation");

+}

 static void Main(string[] args)

 {

 Engine myEngine = new Engine();

-myEngine.Initialize(@"C:\path\to\MikeHydro\file\location\",

-"MIKEHYDRO1.mhydro");
+myEngine.Initialize(@"C:\path\to\file\", "MIKEHYDRO1.mhydro");

 myEngine.Simulate();

 }

 }

+}

 '''

 These three lines inside the main program are equivalent to just open the MIKE HYDRO Basin file from the GUI and click on the "Run" button.
-Nevertheless, the MIKE HYDRO Basin interface comes along with a number of methods to customize the execution of a simulation, allowing the user to change programmatically initial conditions and default parameters, as well as changing some of the state variables along the simulation.
+Nevertheless, the MIKE HYDRO

+Basin interface comes along with a number of methods to customize the execution of a simulation, allowing the user to change programmatically initial conditions and default parameters, as well as changing some of the state variables along the simulation.
 This also means that a user is able to set for instance, the time step size, and is able to run a single time step, retrieve the important results, and based on these, change one or more input parameters, run another single time step, and so on.
 In order to do this, we can use the method SetBasicSimulationTiming:

-''' DateTime simStart = new DateTime(1980, 1, 1); // January 1, 1980 DateTime simEnd = new DateTime(1980, 7, 1); // July 1, 1980 double timeStep = 86400; // one day in seconds myEngine.SetBasicSimulationTiming (simStart, simEnd, timeStep); '''
+''' DateTime simStart = new DateTime(1980, 1, 1); // January 1, 1980 double timeStep = 86400; // one day in seconds myEngine.SetBasicSimulationTiming (simStart, simEnd, timeStep); '''